1ytic/warp-rnnt/README.md

 ```

 ## Test
-There is a unittest in `pytorch_binding/warp_rnnt` which includes tests for arguments and outputs as well.
+There is an unittest in `pytorch_binding/warp_rnnt` which includes tests for arguments and outputs as well.

 ```bash
 python -m warp_rnnt.test